chauncey-garrett/zsh-prompt-garrett/README.md

 **NEW: It's been a long time coming but I've finally added gifs so you can see what the fuss is all about!**

 I designed my prompt for readability and to present useful information only when it is needed.

-The Garrett prompt supports line drawing, `git` information, `ssh` status, directory truncation, vi-editor info, the full range of prompt types (`PS1`-`PS4`, `Autocorrection`, and a backup `SUDO_PS1`), notification of background jobs, non-zero return codes, and job completion, the current shell level and ruby version, history line number, and the current time.
+The Garrett prompt supports:

+- `git` status information
+- All prompt types (`PS1`-`PS4`, `Autocorrection`, and a backup `SUDO_PS1`)
+- Notification of background jobs
+- Ruby version
+- Non-zero return codes
+- Line drawing
+- `ssh` status
+- Directory truncation
+- Vi-editor info
+- Job completion
+- Current shell level
+- History line number
+- The current time

 ## Prompt types